Digital Version

 Digitizing Your World

 Scanning workflows have gotten smarter too.
-You can now QR-code incoming mail and courier correspondence to automate delivery straight to the DMS or a network folder.
+You can now QR code incoming mail and courier correspondence to automate delivery straight to the DMS or a network folder.
 Customized recipient notifications with PDF links are sent automatically, maintaining ethical wall standards and minimizing the risk of misrouted emails with sensitive attachments.

+Mailroom and records staff can handle digitization like an assembly line: one person preps, one scans, and another reviews for quality.
 Older files retrieved from storage?
-You can digitize those on the fly—but don’t forget to permanently withdraw them from your storage provider’s inventory to stop the clock on storage expenses.
+You can digitize those on the fly, but don’t forget to permanently withdraw these from your storage provider’s inventory to stop the clock on storage expenses.

 Software Worth Considering